Earlier this year, my wife and I went on vacation to Mexico.

 - The 7 Habits of Highly Effective People by Stephen Covey

-How did I get through 22 books in one day?
+How did I get through these 22 nonfiction books in one day?
 I used an app called Blinkist.

 Note: This blog post is a not a paid endorsement of Blinkist.
 I just thought it was useful and wanted to share it with you.